 Another reason I love Algonquin during the fall is the bug activity is almost nil (depending on the weather), which makes the fall hikes that much more pleasant.
 If you want to embrace the Algonquin colours a little longer – try camping!
 For the most part, depending on the campsite, it’s open until late October.

-Fishing, however ends at the end of September.
-But, don’t fret, you can still canoe the shores for an up-close experience of the changing fall colours.
+Fishing, however, ends at the end of September.
+But, don’t fret, you can still canoe the shores for an up-close experience and witness firsthand the changing Algonquin fall leaves.

 Do note that you are required to purchase a day-use permit if you stop anywhere in Algonquin Park.
-For an up-to-date fall report, click here.
+Check here for Algonquin Park’s up-to-date fall report.

 2. Fall Colours in Niagara Parkway